Blackened Fish Tacos

 Topping Ideas

 This meal wouldn’t be complete without some tempting taco fixings!
-Here are my favorite fresh ingredients that will take these tacos to the next level.
+I really love these topped with my mango slaw, but here are few more fresh ideas to take these tacos to the next level.

 • Shredded Purple Cabbage: Chopping up some fresh purple cabbage can add a little extra crunch to your tacos.